miku86/notes/dom-enlightment.md

 ## 7.11 Splitting a text node using splitText()

-When `splitText()` is called on a `Text` node it will alter the text node its being called on (leaving the text up to the offset) and return a new Text node that contains the text split off from the orginal text based on the offset.
+When `splitText()` is called on a `Text` node it will alter the text node it's being called on (leaving the text up to the offset) and return a new Text node that contains the text split off from the orginal text based on the offset.

 ---